DataStax-Examples/astra-gatsbyjs-starter/README.md

 <!--- STARTEXCLUDE --->
-# Astra/Gatsby.js Starter
+# Astra DB and Gatsby.js Starter
 *30 minutes, Beginner, [Start Building](https://github.com/DataStax-Examples/astra-gatsbyjs-starter#prerequisites)*

-Create a React.js, Gatsby application that reads data from [DataStax Astra](https://astra.datastax.com/register?utm_source=devplay&utm_medium=github&utm_campaign=astra-gatsbyjs-starter) using GraphQL.
+Create a React.js, Gatsby application that reads data from [DataStax Astra DB](https://astra.datastax.com/register?utm_source=devplay&utm_medium=github&utm_campaign=astra-gatsbyjs-starter) using GraphQL.
 <!--- ENDEXCLUDE --->

 ![image](https://monosnap.com/image/uPQ08h8exAXqn0d8C2GoT65SDwGT51)

 ## Objectives
-* Provide a fullstack development example using GraphQL with Astra as the storage backend.
+* Provide a fullstack development example using GraphQL with Astra DB as the storage backend.

 ## How this works
-Once the Astra credentials are provided, the necessary tables are created in the database.
+Once the Astra DB credentials are provided, the necessary tables are created in the database.
 The webservice will be available on port 8080 once the application has been deployed.

 This example uses Typescript.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript, and adds optional static typing to the language.
 It is is designed for development of large applications and transpiles to JavaScript.